 Inflorescence - Highly branched, open panicles with numerous heads.

 Involucre - 8-10 mm long, cylindrical or urn-shaped, glabrous.

 Flowers - Ligulate florets 17-22, orange or tan-orange in color, with 4-7 mm pappus bristles.

 Fruits - 3-4 mm long, flattened and winged, nearly black, with beak shorter to same length as body of achene.

 Habitat - Prairies, forest openings, sand prairies, streambanks, pastures, etc.

 Origin - Native to North America.

-This commonly encountered lettuce can be quite variable in appearance.
+Other info. - This commonly encountered lettuce can be quite variable in appearance.
 The plant can be differentiated from other common lettuces by the presence of tan or orange latex; however, this character must be used in conjunction with other attibutes, since other species (e.g. L. hirsuta) also contain tan sap.
 Other key attributes include the dirty orange color of the flowering heads and a conspicuously leafy stem, though these characters are also variable.